PRESSING PAST PENTECOST: FOURTEEN (EXCERPT OF THE FEASTS OF THE LORD)

 When you confess your vengeful words and motives to Jesus He may or may not require that you ask the other person’s forgiveness.
 The requirements for release vary with the individual circumstance.
 We always must be led by the Spirit of God when we are judging the sins in our life (Romans 8:13).

 Sometimes it is better to say nothing than to confess to people that we have hated them.
 On other occasions, asking a person’s forgiveness and making an effort to obtain peace and reconciliation is the surest road to happiness and blessing for all individuals concerned.

 If neither side can forgive the other it is impossible for the unforgiving persons to have their sins forgiven.
 They have cut themselves off from the benefits of Calvary.
 They are walking in darkness.

 Their load of oppression and bondage will increase as the cancer of hatred eats into their spirit, soul, and body.
 The end result will be death and Hell.
 The same kind of venom that we give out returns to us in increased measure.
-"If ye do not forgive, neither will your Father which is in heaven forgive your trespasses" (Mark 11:26).
+“If you do not forgive, neither will your Father which is in heaven forgive your trespasses” (Mark 11:26).

 The Spirit of God leads us in such a manner that specific sins are brought to our attention one or two at a time, similar to the manner in which the Spirit of God led Joshua against the cities of Canaan.